Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

-The simple concepts that helped me get back on track after a few years’ hiatus—-and rekindled my love for daily trumpet playing.
+This year, you’ll find something special: the simple concepts that have helped me get back on track after a few years’ hiatus—-while also rekindling my love for the horn and maintaining a daily practice.

 Let’s go →